ArcovanBreda/CEConvDL2/blogpost.md

 Figure 5 shows that a hue shift in RGB and HSV space results in the same image.
 However, performing the same shift in LAB space and converting it back to RGB space afterward, results in a slightly different colored image.

 For the LAB space, only a hue shift equivariant model is implemented.
-For this, the theory in Section [Color Equivariance](#color-equivariance) is applicable with the only exception being the reparameterization of <!--the group--> $H_n$:
+For this, the theory in Section [Color Equivariance](#color-equivariance) is applicable with the only exception being the reparameterization of $H_n$:

 $$
 H_n =